frioux/blog/content/pages/perl-2.md

 isn't done.
 Remember how arrays are like, multiple things and stuff?
 Well, in perl you can use arrays just like stacks.
 That is, you can add stuff on, and take stuff off, and all that cool stuff.
-There is a command that will take stuff off of the front of an array called "shift".
+There is a command that will take stuff off of the front of an array called `shift`.
 So the first line in that sub could be written like this:

      my $name = shift(@_);

 Again, you will never see that in code either.
-"Why!?" you scream with your small mouselike voices!
-BECAUSE EVERYONE LOVES @\_!!!
+"Why!?" you scream with your small mouse-like voices!
+BECAUSE EVERYONE LOVES `@_`!!!
 But of course you still don't understand.
-The reason that everyone loves @\_ is because when a function is called without arguments, @\_ is given to it.
+The reason that everyone loves `@_` is because when a function is called without arguments, `@_` is given to it.
 So finally, it would more realistically get written like this:

      my $name = shift;